Zetwerk acquires US-based Unimacts at a valuation of $39 million

 Arnold revealed that they are excited to tap into this market through this partnership.

-Zetwerk was founded in 2018 by Amrit Acharya, Balaraman Ramakkrushnan, Rahul Sharma, Srinath Ramakkrushnan, and Vishal Chaudhary.
+Zetwerk was founded in 2018 by Amrit Acharya, Ankit Fatehpuria, Rahul Sharma, Srinath Ramakkrushnan, and Vishal Chaudhary.
 The Bengaluru-based company has raised $554 million till date as per data platform Tracxn and has a network of 10,000 factories worldwide.
 Other companies operating in a similar space include Bijnis, Fashinza, VenWiz, Sourcify, and more.

 Also Read: Swiggy shuts cloud kitchen brand The Bowl Company in Delhi-NCR after pilot run